julianlk522/julianlk.com/content/about.md

 I have broad interests and volatile interest in them.
 I think there are way too many worthy preoccupations to not be some sort of generalist.
 Thus, I intend to specialize in generalizing.
 I'm interested in learning to learn better, and in improving information availability.

-As such, some of my favorite hobbies are:
+As such, some of my favorite hobbies are to:

 -   listen to podcasts
 -   read nonfiction